 Just to be crystal clear.... who is this course for again?

 You may be thinking about taking this course for one of two reasons:

 - The first reason may be to simply update your knowledge on the legal and organizational aspects of setting up and running a psychotherapy practice, and therefore has nothing to do with Bill 21 and practicing psychotherapy in Quebec.
 If that is the case, keep in mind that it is your responsibility to make sure that the course meets the requirements of your regulatory body or licensing board (for example, as per your personal development plan).
 Furthermore, you should also keep in mind that this course was not designed with you in mind.
 If you would like to learn about specific topics covered in this course, then visit our landing page or go to www.medipsy.ca and click on "training" at the very top to take a look at what online and in-person training we offer; we have many workshops that you may find relevant.

 The second reason may be to meet the requirements for licensing as a psychotherapist in Quebec.
 This course is definitely for you!

 About the registration fee and refunds

 The registration fee includes all applicable taxes.
-Refunds are possible within 48 hours of the time of registration, minus a $100 administrative fee.
+Refunds are not possible unfortunately because of the agreement with our online platform provider.

 I hope you have fun going through this course.
 If you have any questions, please email me at firstname.lastname@example.org